top of page

 The Summer curriculum is not only designed to combat Summer fade, but to increase positive self-image, self-esteem, confidence, academic achievement and social and life skills.
 The curriculum combines academics with cultural, character-building and youth development activities to engage the students in building skills that will directly benefit their school performance.
 Therefore, FCYA students are encouraged to be creative and 'adventurous' while engaging in FUN reading, science and math activities.
 At the same time, FCYA is very aware that no set of activities will succeed unless the students enjoy their time.
 The introduction of the Hands-On Minds-On method of instruction facilitates use of various learning styles to accommodate the students' styles.
 It is widely used now to increase cognitive thinking and increase student engagement.
 Also, attentive adults encouraging student choice within the activities keeps student interest up.
 FCYA Summer kids also have opportunities to expand their world, enrich their ethnic identity, meet successful, caring adults, make friends with other youth and give back to the community through community service projects.

-Monday through Friday (No school on June 19th, July 4th or 5th)
+Monday through Friday (No school on June 19th or July 4th)

 Time: 8:00 am to 4:30 pm